hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 who resides in my heart, "Oh God, how should I act in my present condition ?"
 He inspired me as follows : " You, who are desirous of cleaving your enemies ' hearts, have become ready to strike men of your own caste.
 (But) take heed.
 You will not succeed in this.
 It was through ignorance that they insulted you.
 They do not know you."

-On learning the will of God' to the above effect, I at once left the meeting before the wrestler could seize my hand.
+On learning the will of God to the above effect, I at once left the meeting before the wrestler could seize my hand.
 I was much dejected for the next two or four days.
 After my brother and myself had held a consultation, we vowed never to go from that day to any meeting held in connection with any question of public interest.
 This vow proved of great use to us.
 As we were not seen taking part in any wild scheme affecting the public we ceased to be reckoned among the well-wishers of the country- a result which was very beneficial to us.

 ### MY POEMS ATTACHED BY POLICE
 Afterwards, according to our practice every year, we went to Bombay for spending the four monsoon months there.
 As we were often badly in want of money, it occurred to me, after some